JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 !!! note
     The documentation should be attached to the high level functions, since this again fosters ease of use.
-    If yuo implement a polar retraction, you should write a function `polar_retract` but the doc string should be attached to `retract(::M, ::P, ::V, ::PolarRetraction)` for your types `::M, ::P, ::V` of the manifold, points and vectors, respectively.
+    If you implement a polar retraction, you should write a method of function `retract_polar` but the doc string should be attached to `retract(::M, ::P, ::V, ::PolarRetraction)` for your types `::M, ::P, ::V` of the manifold, points and vectors, respectively.

 To summarize, with respect to the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) paradigm, this layer dispatches the (optional) _parameters second_.